otrv4/otrv4/otrv4.md

 to manage how to deliver response messages, defined as "message state", and to manage the authentication process, defined as "authentication state".

-The way the client reacts to user input and to received messages depends on whether the client has decided to allow version 3 and/or 4, if encryption is required and if it will advertise OTR support.

 ### Message state

 The message state is the same as OTRv3 [3].